FabricMC/fabric-docs/develop/data-generation/enchantments.md

 ## Curses {#curses}

 Curses are also implemented using tags.
-We can use the tag provider from [the Enchantment Table section](#enchantment-table).
+We can use the tag provider from [the Enchanting Table section](#enchanting-table).

 In the `addTags` method, simply add your enchantment to the `CURSE` tag to mark it as a curse.